Code-Institute-Submissions/Touchdown/README.md

 **MVP Radio Button** - This is the hardest/fastest speed setting.

-Underneath is a breif explanation of the difficulty levels.
+Underneath is a brief explanation of the difficulty levels.

 ### **How To Play Modal**
 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotHowToPlay.png" alt="screenshot of how to play modal">